ssc-sp/datahub-docs/UserGuide/FSDH-FAQs.md

 ##	Will I have issues using the FSDH with VPN?
 You may need to disconnect from your VPN to upload or download files.

-##	What if I need to more than the 5TB allocation or additional cloud credits?
-For the PoC we are trying to limit file sizes and stay within allocated budgets.
-However, if you feel you need more storage or credits, please open an issue with the [FSDH Support Request Form](https://forms.office.com/pages/responsepage.aspx?id=lMFb0L-U1kquLh2w8uOPXhksOXzZ73RCp9fVTz4vTU5UNTc1U00yNVUxWVg4SkJGMFVHN1RCTTdQRS4u) and your request will be reviewed.

 ##	What are the type of costs that my analytics project may incur?
 At high level, the costs for your project will depend on the following 3 factors:
   -	Compute – the type of virtual machines (Databricks Clusters) that you require for the project.